 So, you won’t have the support for snap out-of-the-box.
 However, sooner or later, you’ll realize that some software is packaged only in Snap format.
-In such cases, you’ll have to enable snap support on Mint.
+In such cases, you’ll have to enable snap support on Linux Mint 20.

 Just because Linux Mint forbids the use of it, you will have to follow the commands below to successfully install snap:

 sudo rm /etc/apt/preferences.d/nosnap.pref sudo apt update sudo apt install snapd

 Once you do that, you can follow our guide to know more about installing and using snaps on Linux.

 By default, Linux Mint comes with the support for Flatpak.
 So, no matter whether you hate using snap or simply prefer to use Flatpak, it’s good to have it baked in.

 Now, all you have to do is follow our guide on using Flatpak on Linux to get started!